makersacademy/bowling-challenge/README.md

 ## Inputs and Outputs

-The calculator can also generate the final score for the following games:
+The calculator can generate the final score for the following games:

 | Game type                                      | Input                                                                         | Output           |
 | ---------------------------------------------- | ----------------------------------------------------------------------------- | ---------------- |